 When you’re learning how to pull the perfect shot of espresso, the technicalities can seem daunting.
 Terms like dosage, crema, doppio, and portafilters can be overwhelming — and that’s not even getting into the dozens of espresso drinks you can make!

 That’s why we’re starting with the basics, like how many ounces are in a shot of espresso.
 The short answer is that there is one fluid ounce or 30 milliliters in a single shot of espresso.
 The typical ratio is one ounce of water to 7 grams of coffee.
 We’ll dive deeper into that and cover a lot of other espresso-related things you’ll need to know By the end of this article, you’ll practically be a professional barista!

-How many ounces in a shot of espresso?
+How many ounces are in a shot of espresso?

 Espresso is an extremely concentrated type of coffee, made using machines that combine high pressure, hot water, and tightly packed (tamped) coffee grounds.
 Pulling a single shot of espresso takes one fluid ounce of water (that’s 30 milliliters, not the 28 grams of a non-fluid ounce).
 You’ll also need 7 grams of finely-ground coffee beans.

 What about other types of espresso?

 A ristretto shot is even more concentrated than regular espresso.
 To make a ristretto shot, you only use half an ounce of water with the same amount of coffee (7 grams) — producing a shot that’s about twice as strong.
 If you make a double ristretto, you will use one fluid ounce of water — and get a doubly strong full shot of espresso.
 The idea behind ristretto espresso is that the best flavors come out of the beans at the beginning of the shot — the first 15 milliliters — so a double ristretto has all of the tastiest compounds and oils but none of the bitterness extracted later.

 A double shot of espresso uses the same ratios as a single shot — but doubled!
 That’s two ounces of water and 14 grams of coffee.